 Will we see more of Ms. Marvel?

 We will absolutely see more appearances of Ms. Marvel.
-Especially with the upcoming release of ‘The Marvels,’ the MCU definitely has much more story to tell with the character.
+Especially now that Kamala serves as Fury’s recruiter for the Young Avengers.
 It is also very likely she will appear in ‘Avengers Kang Dynasty’ and ‘Avengers Secret Wars, with them concluding the Multiverse Saga of the MCU.

 Do you want to see more of Ms. Marvel?
 Let us know in the comments!